softwaresaved/RSE-Survey-2016/exploratory_analysis.md

 # Work Indicators

 ## Introduction

+The job satisfaction is an essential concept to assess the

 How to measure the quality of a job has been debated in psychology for a long time [4].
 Several models exist to understand the link between different factors of job satisfaction and turnover intention [5]–[9].
  Turnover intention is an important measure that is highly associated with the risk of employees leaving the organisation [7].
 Job satisfaction is important in retaining RSEs.
 Perceived employability provides information on how workers values their own skills in regard of the market.
 To measure the different attitudes toward the RSE role, we used scales that have been created in [5], [6], [8], [9].
 These are Likert scale [10], which are 5 point ordinal scales graduated from Strongly disagree to Strongly agree.
 Each scale is composed of several so called items (i.e. questions) that each measure one attitude.

 ### Turnover intention